dougeby/IntuneDocs/intune-azure/configure-devices/custom-android-for-work.md

 # Create Intune custom profile settings for Android for Work devices

-Use the Intune Android for Work custom configuration policy to deploy OMA-URI settings that can be used to control features on Android for Work devices.
+Use the Intune Android for Work custom configuration policy to assign OMA-URI settings that can be used to control features on Android for Work devices.
 These are standard settings that many mobile device manufacturers use to control device features.

-This capability is intended to allow you to deploy Android settings that are not configurable with Intune policies.
+This capability is intended to allow you to assign Android settings that are not configurable with Intune policies.
 Intune supports a limited number of Android custom policies at present.
 See the examples in this topic to find out which policies you can configure.

 ## Create a custom profile